yearn/tokenized-strategy/SPECIFICATION.md

 *_tend* and *_tendTrigger* can be overridden to signal to keepers the need for any sort of maintenance or reward selling between reports.

-*maxAvailableDeposit(address _owner)* can be overridden to implement any type of deposit limit.
+*availableDepositLimit(address _owner)* can be overridden to implement any type of deposit limit.

-*maxAvailableWithdraw(address _owner)* can be used to limit the amount that a user can withdraw at any given moment.
+*availableWithdrawLimit(address _owner)* can be used to limit the amount that a user can withdraw at any given moment.

 *_emergencyWithdraw(uint256 _amount)* can be overridden to provide a manual method for management to pull funds from a yield source in an emergency when the vault is shutdown.